Testicular cancer: Staging

 Further information on the detailed staging system is available on the website of the American Cancer Society.

 Classification

 Although testicular cancer can be derived from any cell type found in the testicles, more than 95% of testicular cancers are germ cell tumors (GCTs).
 Most of the remaining 5% are sex cord–gonadal stromal tumours derived from Leydig cells or Sertoli cells.
-Correct diagnosis is necessary to ensure the most effective and appropriate treatment.
+A correct diagnosis is necessary to ensure the most effective and appropriate treatment.
 To some extent, this can be done via blood tests for tumor markers, but definitive diagnosis requires examination of the histology of a specimen by a pathologist.
+Testicular tumors are best classified by radical inguinal orchiectomy, which allows for histologic evaluation of the whole testicle and provides local tumor control.

 Most pathologists use the World Health Organization classification system for testicular tumors: